 If you are preparing an emergency kit for an entire family you have to make a basic kit for one person for each member of the family including the kids.

 There are additional items that you must include on a family kit like blankets.
-Mylar blankets are especially a good choice because it is windproof, waterproof and capable of reflecting more than 90 percent of your body heat.
-You can’t carry a full sleeping bag on an emergency and Mylar blankets are the lightweight alternative.
+Mylar blankets are especially a good choice because it is windproof, waterproof, and capable of reflecting more than 90 percent of your body heat.
+You can’t carry a full sleeping bag in an emergency and Mylar blankets are the lightweight alternative.

 You must also carry along some bleach particularly for weather-related disasters.
 Household chlorine bleach, when diluted with nine parts water, is an effective disinfectant.
 If you are uncertain of the purity of a water source you can add 16 drops of bleach per gallon of water to treat it.

 Waterproof containers should also be on your emergency kit to hold important documents and identification.
 These containers can hold your valuables during a weather-related disaster.